-Diagram showing an mobile application using a Smart Phone< traffic Manager and PostgreSQL Database

-In this topic you will learn how to work with the powerful features that support MS Azure diagramming outlined in the following sections.

-Selecting the Perspective

-Enterprise Architect partitions the tools extensive features into perspectives this ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
-To work with the Microsoft Azure features you first need to select the following perspective:
+Diagram showing a mobile application using a Smart Phone Traffic Manager and PostgreSQL Database In this topic you will learn how to work with the features that support MS Azure diagramming, outlined in the topic sections.
+Selecting the Perspective Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
+To work with the Microsoft Azure features you first need to select this Perspective: <perspective name> > Analysis > Microsoft Azure

-Setting the perspective ensures that the Microsoft Azure diagrams and their tool boxes and other features of the perspective will be available by default.

-Example Diagram

-An example diagram provides a visual introduction to the topic and allows you to see some of the important elements and connectors used when specifying or describing AWS cloud infrastructure.

-Import the Microsoft Azure Patterns

-Before you can start creating Microsoft Azure diagrams to specify or document your cloud services you will need first to import the graphics from a pattern.
+Setting the Perspective ensures that the Microsoft Azure diagrams, their tool boxes and other features of the Perspective will be available by default.
+Example Diagram An example diagram provides a visual introduction to the topic and allows you to see some of the important elements and connectors used when specifying or describing AWS cloud infrastructure.
+Import the Microsoft Azure Patterns Before you can start creating Microsoft Azure diagrams to specify or document your cloud services you will need first to import the graphics from a pattern.
 This will inject all the Azure icons as components into the selected location in the Browser window.